-Discussion of the finding of the meta analysis from 2019:
+Discussion of the finding of the meta-analysis from 2019:

 The search strategy identified 20 trials and 5130 women for inclusion in this review.
-A benefit from trials of acupuncture when administered within 1 day of embryo transfer increased clinical pregnancy, ongoing pregnancy and live births when compared with no adjunctive treatment.
-This was a clinically significant 30% increased chance of an improved reproductive outcome, however there was substantial heterogeneity.
-There was no evidence of an effect when acupuncture was compared with a sham control.
+A benefit from trials of acupuncture when administered within 1 day of embryo transfer is increased clinical pregnancy, ongoing pregnancy, and live births when compared with no adjunctive treatment.
+This was a clinically significant 30% increased chance of an improved reproductive outcome, however, there was substantial heterogeneity.
+There was no evidence of an effect when acupuncture was compared with sham control.
 There was evidence of fewer miscarriages when acupuncture was compared with no adjunctive treatment, but not when expressed as per pregnancy.
 Acupuncture-related side effects were reported in a small number of trials and are similar to those reported in trials in the general population (Witt et al., 2009), and during pregnancy (Park et al., 2014).

 Success rates increase even more when acupuncture is added leading up to embryo transfer.
 This study by Dr. Lee Hullender Rubin is a great example of that.
 Patients in this study did acupuncture leading up to embryo transfer and including on the day of embryo transfer.
-The take away is acupuncture can help with your IVF cycle and it seems that increased dosage of acupuncture (and Traditional Chinese Medicine, TCM) increases your chances of success.
+The takeaway is acupuncture can help with your IVF cycle and it seems that an increased dosage of acupuncture (and Traditional Chinese Medicine, TCM) increases your chances of success.
 We recommend at least 9 treatments before embryo transfer.

-Here is an excerpt from the book, Planting the Seeds of Pregnancy, an Integrative Approach to Fertility Care, written by Lora Shahine, MD from Pacific NW Fertility Specialists and Stephanie Gianarelli, LAc from our clinic, Acupuncture Northwest & Associates talking about acupuncture and TCM with IVF.
+Here is an excerpt from the book, Planting the Seeds of Pregnancy, an Integrative Approach to Fertility Care, written by Lora Shahine, MD from Pacific NW Fertility Specialists, and Stephanie Gianarelli, LAc from our clinic, Acupuncture Northwest & Associates talking about acupuncture and TCM with IVF.